finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

 <a id="setTransactionConfigurationSource"></a>
 # **setTransactionConfigurationSource**
-> TransactionSetConfigurationData setTransactionConfigurationSource(source, setTransactionConfigurationSourceRequest)
+> TransactionSetConfigurationData setTransactionConfigurationSource(source, setTransactionConfigurationSourceRequest).execute();

 [EXPERIMENTAL] SetTransactionConfigurationSource: Set transaction types for a source

 This will replace all the existing transaction configurations for the given source     WARNING!
 Changing existing transaction types has a material impact on how data, new and old, is processed and aggregated by LUSID, and will affect your whole organisation.
 Only call this API if you are fully aware of the implications of the change.

 ### Example
 ```java